-- 1. Add the constraint in the editable constraints grid or open the Create Clock Constraint dialog box using one of the following methods: - Click the icon in the Constraints Editor. - Right-click the Clock in the Constraint Browser and choose Add Clock Constraint. - Double-click Clock in the Constraint Browser.
+- 1. Add the constraint in the editable constraints grid or open the Create Clock Constraint dialog box using one of the following methods: - Click the icon. - Right-click the Clock in the Constraint Browser. - Double-click any field in the Generated Clock Constraints grid.